Artaal/Minesweeper_AI_Game/README.md

-Minesweeper AI
+# Minesweeper AI

-This is a Python project that implements a Minesweeper game and an AI player to solve it.
+This is a Python project that implements a **Minesweeper game** and an AI player to solve it.
 The project consists of two main components:

-minesweeper.py: This file contains the implementation of the Minesweeper game, which includes the game board, mines placement, cell checking, and more.

-runner.py: This file provides a graphical user interface (GUI) for the Minesweeper game, allowing the player to interact with the game.
-It also includes an AI agent that can make decisions on which cells to reveal or flag as mines.

-Minesweeper (minesweeper.py)
+## Minesweeper (minesweeper.py)

-Minesweeper Class
+### Minesweeper Class

-The Minesweeper class represents the Minesweeper game.
+- The `Minesweeper` class represents the Minesweeper game.
 It allows you to initialize a game with custom dimensions and the number of mines.

-You can print the current state of the game using the print method, displaying the positions of mines with "X" and empty cells with spaces.
+- You can print the current state of the game using the `print` method, displaying the positions of mines with "X" and empty cells with spaces.

-You can check if a cell contains a mine with the is_mine method.
+- You can check if a cell contains a mine with the `is_mine` method.

-The nearby_mines method returns the number of mines surrounding a given cell.
+- The `nearby_mines` method returns the number of mines surrounding a given cell.

-The won method checks if all mines have been flagged, indicating that the player has won the game.
+- The `won` method checks if all mines have been flagged, indicating that the player has won the game.

-Sentence Class
+### Sentence Class

-The Sentence class represents a logical statement about the Minesweeper game.
+- The `Sentence` class represents a logical statement about the Minesweeper game.
 It consists of a set of board cells and a count of the number of those cells that are mines.

-The class includes methods for identifying known mines and known safe cells within the set of cells represented by the sentence.
+- The class includes methods for identifying known mines and known safe cells within the set of cells represented by the sentence.

-MinesweeperAI Class
+### MinesweeperAI Class

-The MinesweeperAI class is responsible for playing the Minesweeper game automatically.
+- The `MinesweeperAI` class is responsible for playing the Minesweeper game automatically.

-It can mark cells as mines or safe, add knowledge to its knowledge base, and make safe or random moves based on its current knowledge.
+- It can mark cells as mines or safe, add knowledge to its knowledge base, and make safe or random moves based on its current knowledge.

-Minesweeper GUI (runner.py)
+## Minesweeper GUI (runner.py)

 This part of the project provides a GUI for playing Minesweeper.
 It uses the Pygame library for the graphical interface.

-The GUI displays the Minesweeper board, allows you to click on cells to reveal them, and right-click to flag them as mines.
+- The GUI displays the Minesweeper board, allows you to click on cells to reveal them and right-click to flag them as mines.

-It provides buttons for the AI to make a move and reset the game.
+- It provides buttons for the AI to make a move and reset the game.

-The AI agent uses the logic implemented in the MinesweeperAI class to make decisions on which cells to reveal or flag.
+- The AI agent uses the logic implemented in the `MinesweeperAI` class to make decisions on which cells to reveal or flag.

-The GUI also includes instructions on how to play Minesweeper and a play button to start the game.
+- The GUI also includes instructions on how to play Minesweeper and a play button to start the game.

-How to Play
+## How to Play

-Run the GUI application by executing the runner.py file.
+1. Run the GUI application by executing the `runner.py` file.

-Click on cells to reveal them and right-click to flag them as mines.
+2. Click on cells to reveal them and right-click to flag them as mines.

-Use the AI Move button to let the AI make a move based on its current knowledge.
+3. Use the AI Move button to let the AI make a move based on its current knowledge.

-If you win or lose, the game will display the result.
+4. If you win or lose, the game will display the result.

-You can reset the game at any time using the Reset button.
+5. You can reset the game at any time using the Reset button.

 Enjoy playing Minesweeper and challenging the AI!